 Decreasing life insurance cover

 With decreasing cover, the premium amount and subsequent payout will decline throughout a fixed-term policy.
-Decreasing cover is typically associated with a fixed term financial obligation such as a mortgage where payments reduce over the mortgage life until the final payments are negligeable.
+Decreasing cover is typically associated with a fixed-term financial obligation such as a mortgage where payments reduce over the mortgage life until the final payments are negligible.
 A decreasing life insurance cover can align to match a decreasing level of mortgage exposure.

 Level life insurance cover

 Level cover life insurance sees the premium and sum assured remain the same throughout the plan.
 It can be an excellent option to keep premiums low cost initially, but over time the payout will be much smaller relative to the policy start as inflation starts to take effect.